Restorative Justice Hubs: Building Connections for Stronger Communities

 Informing Legislators & Policymakers

-We collaborate with communities and engage with legislators and policymakers to influence, create and improve policies that help repair systemic harm.
+We collaborate with communities and engage with legislators and policymakers to influence, create, and improve policies that help repair systemic harm, address resource gaps, and reduce the inequalities and barriers that hinder community well-being.

 Supporting Sustainable Healing & Growth

-Community-led restorative justice engages all members of the community in conflict resolution and opportunities for positive transformation.
+Community-led restorative justice engages all members of the community in resolving conflicts and creating opportunities for positive transformation.
+Restorative Justice (RJ) Hubs focus on addressing underlying risk factors while equipping individuals with the resources and skills necessary to thrive.

 Evaluation